 (1) Messrs.
-O'Driscoll, Pourchet and Agdern do not participate in the Corby defined benefit pension plan nor the SERP.
-During the fiscal year ended June 30, 2011, the Corporation contributed \$86,211, \$3,076 and \$11,851 for Messrs.
-O'Driscoll, Pourchet and Agdern, respectively, to each of their home country's pension plans.
+O'Driscoll, Leburn, Pourchet and Agdern do not participate in the Corby defined benefit pension plan nor the SERP.
+During the fiscal year ended June 30, 2012, the Corporation contributed \$92,517, \$33,985, (\$47,770), and \$10,124 for Messrs.
+O'Driscoll, Leburn, Pourchet and Agdern, respectively, to each of their home country's pension plans.
+On November 10, 2011, following Mr. Pourchet's departure from Corby on November 9, 2011, Corby was credited for an amount previously paid in respect of a provision for potential retirement payment premiums required under French Generally Accepted Accounting Principles, resulting in a negative amount for pension contributions paid by Corby in 2011.

-(2) Mr. Holub's pensionable service includes his 10 years and six months of service with Hiram Walker-Gooderham & Worts Limited.
-Mr. Holub's accrued benefits payable and obligations include his benefits accrued with Hiram Walker-Gooderham & Worts Limited.
+(2)Mr. Holub's pensionable service includes his 10 years and 6 months of service with Hiram Walker & Sons Limited.
+Mr. Holub's accrued benefits payable and obligations include his benefits accrued with Hiram Walker & Sons Limited.